XinyuKang22/kata-separation-of-concerns/sections/010_getting_started.md

 ## Check the stored data

 Using the `evidenceId` that was returned to you earlier, send a `GET` request to the appropriate (hint: look at the server definition again) path to get the details of the evidence.
-Verify that you get a `200` response that contains the meta-data about the content as well as the location it has been stored in and whether it was infected or not.
+Verify that you get a `200` response that contains the metadata about the content as well as the location it has been stored in and whether it was infected or not.

 ## Wrapping up